Dragons of Flame (video game): Reception

 Dragons of Flame was successful for SSI, selling 55,711 copies.
 According to GameSpy, "while the number of characters was increased to 10, the gameplay remained the same moderately competent, hack-'n-slash, side-scrolling action, marking this as another less than stellar entry on SSI's resume".

-ST Action magazine reviewed the Atari ST version, giving it an overall score of 73%, stating "When U.S. Gold announced they were going to produce an Advanced Dungeons and Dragons range I thought we were going to be in for the usual graphic-lacking role-playing games. ...
+ST Action magazine reviewed the Atari ST version, giving it an overall score of 73%: "When U.S. Gold announced they were going to produce an Advanced Dungeons and Dragons range I thought we were going to be in for the usual graphic-lacking role-playing games. ...
 I've been proven very wrong.
 This latest game seems to offer more of a challenge than its predecessor, Heroes of the Lance. ...
 The thing I noticed about Dragons of Flame was the playability.
-Although the game uses complex menus, they have all been set out in a friendly, easy-to-use manner."
+Although the game uses complex menus, they have all been set out in a friendly, easy-to-use manner".
 ST Action also praised the variety of monsters, graphics, and "well implemented" gameplay.